Developer Guide

 Medical History

-User can add a MedicalHistoryEvent
+User can add a MedicalHistoryEvent with the Date with format YYYY-MM-DD,

-received by the patient.
+the MedicalCondition and the Treatment received by the patient.

-s PatientMedicalHistory
+s PatientMedicalHistory.

 The MedicalHistory will be facilitated using the FilteredList, although the current implementation does not allow